ESC Planegg-Würmtal

-The club participated in the supranational Elite Women's Hockey League (EWHL) during 2008 to 2011, winning the EWHL Championship in 2009–10, and have participated in the EWHL Super Cup since 2011–12, winning the Cup in 2011–12 and 2013–14.
+The club participated in the supranational Elite Women's Hockey League (EWHL) during 2008 to 2011, winning the EWHL Championship in 2009–10, and participated in the EWHL Super Cup from 2011–12, winning the Cup in 2011–12 and 2013–14.

 History

 The ESC Planegg was founded on 6 April 1990 and initially took part in the game operations of the Bavarian state league (Landesliga Bayern).
-In 1994, the team became Bavarian Champions in a partnership with ERSC Ottobrunn and were promoted to the DFEL, to which the club belongs to this day.
+In 1994, the team became Bavarian Champions in a partnership with ERSC Ottobrunn and were promoted to the DFEL, in which the club remained for the following thirty years.
 After promotion, however, the partnership was dissolved and ESC Planegg continued playing alone, although the club's secondary team played together with ERSC Ottobrunn in both the 1994–95 and 1998–99 seasons.
 In the 1996–97 and 1997–98 seasons, the second team played as SG Planegg/München to enable players from Munich to participate.

 After the team failed to qualify for the intermediate round in the 2004–05 DFEL season, they took part in the relegation round.
 By finishing in one of the bottom two spots of the Southern Group/Conference (Gruppe Süd) in the preliminary round, they were automatically selected to play in the 2005 German Cup (DEB-Pokal der Frauen 2005) and their placement in the DFEL relegation round qualified the team for the German Cup final round.
 At the finals of the German Cup, ESC Planegg lost to the Lady Panthers of Grefrather EC 2001 in a penalty shoot-out, however, the game was entered into the record books as 5-0 in favor of Planegg because the GEC Lady Panthers did not have the mandatory minimum number of players and were disqualified as a result.
 Under these unusual circumstances, ESC Planegg was awarded their first German Cup victory.

 In the 2005–06 season, the team managed to qualify for the intermediate round, where they claimed fourth seed in the final tournament.
 ESC Planegg lost in the final against OSC Berlin and became runners-up.
 In the 2006–07 season, the German Champions were not determined in a cup tournament for the first time.
 In the end, the ESC Planegg reached second place in the table and were runner-up again.
 At the newly introduced DEB Cup tournament, the ESC Planegg lost to EC Bergkamener Bären in the penalty shoot-out in the final and were again able to claim second place.